-- 1. The Markets in Financial Instruments Directive II, Directive 2014/65/EU of the European Parliament and of the Council, of 15 May 2014, as amended or superseded from time to time ("MiFID II"), which has been transposed into the national legal framework by Law No. 35/2018, of 20 July 2018, and is already in force with some additional related regulations pending, and the Markets in Financial Instruments Regulation, Regulation (EU) No. 600/2014 of the European Parliament and of the Council, of 15 May 2014, as amended or superseded from time to time ("MiFIR"); - 2.
-Regulation (EU) No. 1286/2014 of the European Parliament and of the Council, of 26 November 2014, as amended or superseded from time to time, relating to packaged retail and insurance-based investment products ("PRIIPs"), complemented by Delegated Regulation (EU) No. 653/2017 of the Commission, of 8 March 2017, as amended or superseded from time to time, which applies from 1 January 2018.
-On 4 January 2018, the CMVM issued a "Circular" regarding PRIIPs subject to the CMVM's supervision, outlining further applicable requirements and Law 35/2018, of 20 July 2018 introduced the legal framework for PRIIPs in Portugal; and - 3.
-The European Market Infrastructure Regulation, Regulation (EU) No. 648/2012 of the European Parliament and of the Council, of 4 July 2012, as amended or superseded from time to time ("EMIR"), which sets out procedures regarding over-the-counter ("OTC") markets and derivatives, namely on clearing; - 4.
-The EU Benchmarks Regulation (Regulation (EU) 2016/1011 of the European Parliament and of the Council of 8 June 2016 on indices used as benchmarks in financial instruments and financial contracts or to measure the performance of investment funds) introduces a regime for benchmark administrators that ensures the accuracy and integrity of benchmarks.
-The working group on euro risk-free rates was established by ESMA, ECB, European Commission and the Belgian Financial Services and Markets Authority (FSMA) to identify and recommend risk-free rates that could serve as a basis for an alternative to current rates in the euro area, such as EONIA and EURIBOR.
+- 1. The Markets in Financial Instruments Directive II, Directive 2014/65/EU of the European Parliament and of the Council, of 15 May 2014, as amended ("MiFID II"), which has been transposed into Portuguese law by Law No. 35/2018, of 20 July 2018, and is already in force, and the Markets in Financial Instruments Regulation, Regulation (EU) No. 600/2014 of the European Parliament and of the Council, of 15 May 2014, as amended ("MiFIR").
+Some areas of the MiFID II and MiFIR frameworks are currently under revision. - 2.
+Regulation (EU) No. 1286/2014 of the European Parliament and of the Council, of 26 November 2014, as amended, relating to packaged retail and insurance-based investment products ("PRIIPs"), complemented by Delegated Regulation (EU) No. 653/2017 of the Commission, of 8 March 2017, as amended, which applies from 1 January 2018.
+On 4 January 2018, the CMVM issued a "Circular" regarding PRIIPs subject to the CMVM's supervision, outlining further applicable requirements and Law 35/2018, of 20 July 2018 introduced the legal framework for PRIIPs in Portugal; - 3.
+The Payment Services Directive, Directive (EU) 2015/2366 of the European Parliament and of the Council, of 25 November 2015, as amended, ("PSD 2") was transposed into Portuguese law by Decree-Law no. 91/2018, of 12 November 2018, creating new types of payment services and reinforcing customer protection and security.

+- 4. The European Market Infrastructure Regulation, Regulation (EU) No. 648/2012 of the European Parliament and of the Council, of 4 July 2012, as amended ("EMIR"), which sets out procedures regarding over-the-counter ("OTC") markets and derivatives, namely on clearing; - 5.
+The EU Benchmarks Regulation, Regulation (EU) 2016/1011 of the European Parliament and of the Council of 8 June 2016 on indices used as benchmarks in financial instruments and financial contracts or to measure the performance of investment funds, introduces a regime for benchmark administrators that ensures the accuracy and integrity of benchmarks.
+The EU Benchmarks Regulation has been amended by Regulation (EU) 2021/168 of the European Parliament and of the Council of 10 february 2021, granting the European Commission powers on the LIBOR transition in the European Union.
+Permanent cessation occurred after 31 December 2021 for all Euro and CHF LIBOR tenors and certain pounds sterling, YEN and USD LIBOR settings and will occur after 30 June 2023, for certain other USD LIBOR settings. - 6.
+The European Commission has published a legislative proposal for a regulation on Digital Operational Resilience in the EU financial services sector ("DORA"), focusing on Information and Communications Technology ("ICT") risk requirements, which also includes an oversight framework for critical third-party providers, such as cloud service providers, in order to mitigate ICT risks.

-Also, the European Union General Data Protection Regulation, approved by the Regulation (EU) 2016/679 of the European Parliament and of the Council, of 27 April of 2016, as amended or superseded from time to time ("GDPR"), replaces the Data Protection Directive 95/46/EC and was designed to harmonise data privacy laws across Europe, to protect and empower all European Union citizens' data privacy and to reshape the way organisations across the region approach data privacy.
+Also, the European Union General Data Protection Regulation, approved by the Regulation (EU) 2016/679 of the European Parliament and of the Council, of 27 April of 2016, as amended ("GDPR"), replaces the Data Protection Directive 95/46/EC and was designed to harmonise data privacy laws across Europe, to protect and empower all European Union citizens' data privacy and to reshape the way organisations across the region approach data privacy.